FlynnVIN10/Council/README.md

 - No destructive actions (no file deletion, no main branch changes)
 - Complete rollback instructions included
 - Full diffs shown before and after execution
+- Validation ensures complete, executable code (no placeholders)

 **Example flow**:
-1. Trigger: `"Council, enter Self-Improvement Mode and analyze how to improve error handling"`
+1. Type: `"Council, enter self-improvement mode and analyze how to improve error handling"`
+2. Curator acknowledges, full council deliberates (~12 minutes)
-2. Review the proposal (files to change, impact, rollback plan)
+3. Review the proposal (files to change, impact, rollback plan)
-3. Approve: `"Approved.
+4. Approve: `"Approved.
 Proceed"`
-4. Changes are applied and committed to the proposal branch
+5. Changes are applied and committed to the proposal branch
-5. Review with `git diff main self-improve/proposal-XXX`
+6. Review with `git diff main self-improve/proposal-XXX`
-6. Merge when satisfied or rollback with `git checkout main && git branch -D self-improve/proposal-XXX`
+7. Merge when satisfied or rollback with `git checkout main && git branch -D self-improve/proposal-XXX`

 This turns the Council into a true self-evolving system under human oversight.